-197 the nonstandard monoclinic F1d1 lattice.
-When processing SC-XRD data from scolecite, the crystal would appear to 198 be face-centered orthorhombic until scaling the data, where large discrepancies in supposed symmetrically 199 equivalent intensity maxima arise.
-Additionally, when relating the orientation of the principle optical vectors to the 200 axes to the pseudo-orthorhombic cell, it is clear that the b -axis corresponds with the Z optical vector (Figure 11c), 201 while the X and Y optical vectors don't correspond with the other axes of the lattice, suggesting a monoclinic lattice.
-202 Further, for crystallographers solving scolecite in the Cc space group, the correct C monoclinic lattice must be 203 centered for the best refinement results, since multiple C-centered monoclinic lattices can be centered to a crystal 204 that is nearly face-centered orthorhombic (Figure 11).
-205 206 Implications 207 208 The methods listed above were compiled for projects involving orientation-dependent spectroscopic 209 methods, though they are also useful for rectifying inconsistencies in crystallographic settings in compilation 210 reference material.
-The relationship between the principal optical vectors and crystallographic axes are extremely 211 important for orientation-dependent spectroscopic methods, since anisotropic absorption behavior of light may be, in 212 part, analogous to anisotropic behavior of other wavelengths of electromagnetic radiation, such as visible light (Dyar 213 et al. 2002).
-For example, an X-ray absorption spectrum will depend on several variables including, bond 214 characteristics and chemical speciation, but importantly, will depend on the orientation of the vibration path of the 215 photon source through an anisotropic crystal.
-Therefore, in empirical studies of XANES spectra of mineral series, an 216 effort must be made to compare like-orientations.
-Anisotropic diffusion of halogens in apatite during Electron Probe 217 Microanalysis (EPMA) is a known source of analytical error in halogen count rate per beam exposure time (Stormer 218 et al. 1993).
-This can be partially mitigated by preparing oriented mounts such that the polished surface runs parallel 219 to the (100) plane of apatite, rather than the (001) plane, where there is more variation in count rate per beam 220 exposure time.
-The optical and crystallographic orientation of minerals mounted on a spindle stage allows a user to 221 prepare oriented grains or grain mounts of crystals for spectroscopic analysis.
-The updated version of EXCELIBR 222 includes calculations for relating crystallographic and principle optical vectors of crystals from single crystal X-ray 223 data and extinction data, which can be used for characterizing new minerals, or for minerals where the relationship 224 between the optic indicatrix and crystallographic vectors is unknown.
+The methods listed above were compiled for projects involving orientation-dependent spectroscopic methods, though they are also useful for rectifying inconsistencies in crystallographic settings in compilation reference materials.
+The relationships between the principal optical vectors and crystallographic axes are extremely important for orientation-dependent spectroscopic methods, since anisotropic absorption behavior of light may be, in part, analogous to anisotropic behavior of other wavelengths of electromagnetic radiation, such as visible light (Dyar et al. 2002).
+For example, an X-ray absorption spectrum will depend on several variables including bond characteristics and chemical speciation, but importantly, it will depend on the orientation of the vibration path of the photon source through an anisotropic crystal.
+Therefore, in empirical studies of XANES spectra of mineral series, an effort must be made to compare like-orientations.
+Anisotropic diffusion of halogens in apatite during electron probe microanalysis (EPMA) is a known source of analytical error in halogen count rate per beam exposure time (Stormer et al. 1993).
+This can be partially mitigated by preparing oriented mounts such that the polished surface runs parallel to the (100) plane of apatite, rather than the (001) plane, where there is more variation in count rate per beam exposure time.
+The optical and crystallographic orientation of minerals mounted on a spindle stage allows a user to prepare oriented grains or grain mounts of crystals for spectroscopic analysis.

+The updated version of EXCELIBR includes calculations for relating crystallographic and principle optical vectors of crystals from single-crystal X-ray data and extinction data, which can be used for characterizing new minerals, or for minerals where the relationship between the optic indicatrix and crystallographic vectors is unknown.